Hritaban02/Pharmacy-Management-System-and-Portal/README.md

 ### Step 2 - Setup the python environment

-Open the folder as a Project in any suitable IDE which supports Python 3.11
+Open the folder as a Project in any suitable IDE which supports [Python 3.10](https://www.python.org/downloads/)

 ### Step 3 - Open settings.py and connect to your database